glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 Now select all the co-crystalized ligands and remove them (Action --> remove atoms). \
 Then save protein: File --> export molecule --> Selection (1t8u) --> Save File name: receptor --> Files of type: pdb --> save. \
-A [receptor.pdb](https://github.com/glycodynamics/gag-docking/blob/main/receptor.pdb) file will be saved to your in teh specified direcotry of your computer.
+A [receptor.pdb](https://github.com/glycodynamics/gag-docking/blob/main/receptor.pdb) file will be saved to the current working directory of your computer.

 These files have been prepared and placed under gag-docking directory.